TrainWeb.org Facebook Page

 Passing the connections for the Osier Loop.

-The train and the water tower at Osier.
+The train and the water tower.
 We detrained for lunch here and Elizabeth and I enjoyed a very good turkey meal with chocolate cake.

 On display at Antonito is Cumbres and Toltec K37 2-8-2 495, built by the Denver and Rio Grande Western in 1928.

-Also here is Cumbres and Toltec K37 2-8-2 494, built by the Denver and Rio Grande Western in 1928, on display.
-The train arrived into Antonito and we detrained.
-After the trip, I had to replace my hat which blew off my head at the Lava Loop going west.
-From here we set the car's navigation to San Luis.
-On the way there though, as we passed through San Acacio, I spotted a building that had something written on it so we turned around and had a look.
+Also here was Cumbres and Toltec K37 2-8-2 494, built by the Denver and Rio Grande Western in 1928, on display.
+Upon arrival, I had to replace my hat which blew off at the Lava Loop going west, then we set the car's navigation to San Luis.
+On the way there though, as we passed through San Acacio, I spotted a building that had something written on it so we turned around.

 The San Acacio San Luis Southern station built in 1910.

 A switch stand proved to me that the railroad ran through this town.
-We then drove to San Luis but had no luck finding a train station.
-From here, I drove us to Walsenburg where we had KFC for dinner after we checked into the Best Western Rambler Inn.
-There we uploaded the story and had an enjoyable evening together.
+We then drove to San Luis, but had no luck finding a station so continued to Walsenburg, where we had KFC for dinner after checking into the Best Western Rambler Inn.